 “Woof.
 Woof.”
 The dog is clueless.

 Once John Landis and the National Lampoon crew show up to film ‘Animal House’ at the abandoned frat next door, the excitement level at Phi Psi ramps up.
-John appoints Trevor as coordinator of cast extras.
+John Landis appoints Trevor as coordinator of cast extras.
 The well dressed and mannered Golden Shower members make excellent extras as members of the more exclusive fraternities.
 After shooting all day, everyone puts aside their roles as good or bad students and hangs out together.
 The Golden Shower attitude about sex (trust your heart) works, and they all becomes very cozy.
-Trevor’s reputation as a gay boy serves him well with the Christian girls who made it their mission to ‘save’ him.
-The Golden Shower’s primary rule is never to be judgmental, about conflicting religious dogma, dietary strictures, as well as sexual preferences.
+Trevor’s reputation as a gay boy serves him well with the Christian girls who make it their mission to ‘save’ him.
+The Golden Shower’s primary rule is never to be judgmental about conflicting religious dogma, dietary strictures, as well as sexual preferences.
 Hanging out at a frat seems second nature after a while.
 Once the movie finishes their shoot, The Golden Shower applies to take over the abandoned fraternity house next to Phi Psi as a residential and social center for the Jesus freaks.
 Trevor’s preacher-man father is pleased to see that his son is spontaneously founding his own congregation.
 Father and son are back on speaking terms, avoiding sexual issues, and pretty much agreeing on all other doctrine.
 The Golden Shower’s Sunday afternoon meetings are moved to the morning after they have their own building.
 Most students prefer to attend services with their friends, rather than judgmental adults.
 Dinner is served immediately afterwards.
 Someone puts up a sign on the The Golden Shower’s house – Angel’s Home.
 The Phi Psi’s put up their own – Devil’s Pit.
-It’s a beautiful day in the neighborhood.
+It is a beautiful day in the neighborhood.

-Meanwhile back in Coral Gables, Robby slowly accepts that he was not Peter Pan and will soon turn twenty.
+Meanwhile back in Coral Gables, Robby slowly accepts that he is no longer Peter Pan and will soon turn twenty.
 Jack comes home for Spring Break with Minehan and the Neighborhoods in tow.
 The Stone mansion has plenty of room for the extra visitors.
 Jack realizes he no longer wants to play D&D. The staff is expanded to keep up with Jack’s high maintenance friends.
 It’s only for a week.
-Mummy and Daddy wisely spend the time away, in St Bart’s.
-Minehan purged his Neighborhood friends from the band and is missing a drummer.
+Mummy and Daddy wisely spend the time in St Bart’s.
+Minehan has purged his neighborhood friends from the band and needs a drummer.
 Michael offers the music room for rehearsals, playing drums for the Boston boys.
 Robby is incensed and refuses to be upstaged.
 He and Jack get Hippie to escape childcare at the two moms and play as a trio.
 Mary, Flo and Edi show up and help Jack with back-up vocals.
-It’s a constant jam session at the Antonio mansion.
+It is a constant jam session at the Antonio mansion.
 Mike Sr. provides beer and hires clean-up staff.
 After three days, many old fans of False Gods and new fans of the Neighborhoods are hanging out.
 The music room is bursting at its seams.
 An abandoned movie theater in downtown Miami is rented for the final weekend and the multi-band jam session moves in.
 The Out Crowd kids feel excluded until Dave and Jazz start charging admission at the door, plus running a beer-only concession stand.
 Stu and Mike Jr hear about the impromptu performance and show up ready to play to the college crowd.
 Stu is still in junior high.
 Mike Jr. refuses to play the dance oldies that is the Out Crowd’s standard set.
 They have been working on more current cover songs, like Jim Croce and Tony Orlando & Dawn.
-They are rounded mocked.
+They are roundly mocked.
 Minehan, the high school dropout, takes pity on them.
 He has them playing faster and singing about lost girlfriends.
 It’s a jam session that lasts from Friday night to Sunday afternoon.
 John, Dave and Jazz make all the money as well as playing in the Out Crowd.
-When Robby demands to be paid, Stu tells him he’s now old and not scary any more.
+When Robby demands to be paid a kickback, Stu tells him he’s now old and not scary any more.
 Stu knocks him off his drum seat, revenge from two years before.

-Jack tells Robby to get up off his ass and go to Boston with the Neighborhoods.
+Jack tells Robby to get off his ass and go to Boston with the Neighborhoods.
 They supposedly have a new drummer lined up from the Rat.
-He claims he can beat out anyone from Boston.
-Minehan says Robby is old but that he’ll give him a chance.
+Robby notes he can beat out anyone from Boston.
+Minehan says Robby is old but that he will give him a chance.
 Dave takes over pot sales and Robby’s bedroom pot den is closed.
 The remainder of Robby’s stash is packed up for distribution and sales at Harvard.
 Grant is a freshman at Howard and promises to create a Ganja supply chain between DC and Boston.
 The only profitable industry on the East Coast is the black market.
 The Oil Crisis has led to a deep recession.
 President Carter’s economic plan is to switch to peanut oil.
 That industry is located in Georgia.
 New York City is about to go bankrupt.
-The music industry continues to flounder when the record business can’t sell disco as rock and roll.
+The music industry continues to flounder when the record business fails to sell disco as rock and roll.
 Springsteen is a star but he only makes money playing Jersey seaside dance halls.
 Punk Rock is not about to save the music business.
-As Scorsese said, ‘this is no bizness for kids.’
-Jack is talked into letting Robby room with David Minehan and him.
+As Scorsese said, ‘this ain’t no bizness for kids.’
+Jack is talked into letting Robby room with Minehan and him.
 Before leaving Miami the three of them are already fighting about who gets which bed.
 Jack is refusing to sleep with Robby and Minehan is not about to give Jack back his bed.
 David agrees to try for the hundredth time to sleep in his girlfriend Carol’s room.
 Robby brings a sleeping bag for Jack to sleep on the floor.
 It’s all drama to be repeated endlessly in Cambridge and Boston.

 Driving back to Boston from Miami is a repeat of the 1975 False Gods tour of the South.
 Robby shows the way to the Daytona and Charlotte road houses.
 The Neighborhoods are out of their element.
 Southern bar crowds don’t warm up to kids playing punk in 1977.
 No one wants to hear about The Rat.
 Again, the bar takes are great and the band makes good money.
 As far as gaining new fans, it was more like surviving beat-downs at the end of their sets.
 Only the Charlotte roadhouse asks the band back for a second night, mainly because local fan Floyd alerts all the hillbillies to come out from their ‘hollers’ for the shows.
 Minehan cares less about popularity than getting the crowds excited.
 His worst beat-down comes in Charlotte when he approaches fans at the bar after finishing their set, looking for adulation from what he thinks is a great performance.
 He still sports a serious black-eye when they arrive back at Harvard in Cambridge.
 Carol is suitably sympathetic at the state of her beat-up boyfriend.
 Just not upset enough to let him spend the night on the third floor of the dorm.

-He tells everyone that his birthday is coming up soon and plans a party in Harvard Yard.
+David tells everyone that his birthday is coming up soon and plans a party in the Harvard Yard.
 When he gives his favorite guard Mick an invitation, he is again in the Dean’s office for failing to get a permit.
 Robby has passed the audition to be the Neighborhoods’ new drummer.
 At his first show at the Rat, the original drummer Mike stages a protest.
 After the set, Robby is surrounded by Mike and his friends for a beat-down.
 I have to rescue him by flying him around the club while he screams satanic curses at his abusers.
 Superstitious Catholic boys, they quickly exit the Rat.
 The rumor is Minehan made a pact with the devil to guarantee The Neighborhoods’ success.

 The final straw occurs the night before Minehan’s birthday party.
-When dorm residents find out he is just turning 18, they are outraged that David lied to them all year-long.
+When dorm residents find out he is just turning 18, they are outraged that David lied about his age all year-long.
 A snitch goes to the Yard Police and exposes Robby’s pot dealing out of Jack and David’s room.
-A police raid discovers a sizeable quantity of pot, confirming the drug distribution accusation.
+A police raid discovers a sizeable quantity of dope, confirming the drug distribution accusation.
 All three are expelled from Harvard.
 Jack is devastated.
 He has only recently been accepted by Porcellian and is awaiting acceptance at Hasty Pudding.
 His social-climbing dreams are shattered.
 The Stone family name protects the three roommates from actual prosecution.
 It is handled internally by the Harvard Campus Police.
 Jack is secretly told to reapply in the Fall.
 Minehan is told to go back to Waltham High School.
 Dean Epps has no idea who Robby is.
-Mick the friendly Harvard Guard stands up for Robby and gets a two-week suspension for dereliction of duty.
+Mick the friendly Harvard Guard stands up for David and gets a two-week suspension for dereliction of duty.